Ankizle/Ankizle/README.md

-I like to make progrmaming languages, and am working on a major one named [Tusk](https://github.com/tusklang/tusk)
+I like to make programming languages, and am working on a major one named [Tusk](https://github.com/tusklang/tusk)